 9.10.
 Continuous Archiving and Archive Logs

-Continuous archiving is a feature that copies WAL segment files to an archival area at the time when a WAL segment switch occurs.
-It is performed by the archiver (background) process.
-The copied file is called an archive log.
-This feature is typically used for hot physical backup and PITR (Point-in-Time Recovery), which are described in Chapter 10.
+Continuous archiving is a feature that copies WAL segment files to an archival area whenever a WAL segment switch occurs.
+The archiver (background) process performs this task.
+The copied file is known as an archive log.
+This feature is typically utilized for hot physical backup and PITR (Point-in-Time Recovery), which are described in Chapter 10.

-The path to the archival area is set by the archive_command configuration parameter.
-For example, the following parameter would copy WAL segment files to the directory ‘/home/postgres/archives/’ every time a segment switch occurs:
+The archive_command configuration parameter defines the path to the archival area.
+For example, the following setting copies WAL segment files to the directory /home/postgres/archives/ at each segment switch:

 archive_command = 'cp %p /home/postgres/archives/%f'

-where, the ‘%p’ placeholder represents the copied WAL segment, and the ‘%f’ placeholder represents the archive log.
+In this command, the %p placeholder represents the source WAL segment path, and the %f placeholder represents the archive log filename.

-The archive_command parameter can be set to any Unix command or tool.
-This enables the use of scp or other file backup tools to transfer archive logs to remote hosts, instead of relying on simple copy commands.
+The archive_command parameter accepts any Unix command or tool.
+This allows the use of scp or other backup tools to transfer archive logs to remote hosts, rather than relying on simple copy commands.

 For further details, consult the documentation on archive_library and basic_archive.

-PostgreSQL does not automatically clean up created archive logs, so proper log management is essential when using this feature.
-Without intervention, the number of archive logs will continuously grow.
+PostgreSQL does not automatically clean up archive logs, so administrators must manage these files.
+Without intervention, the number of archive logs grows continuously.

-The pg_archivecleanup utility is one of the useful tools for managing archive log files.
+The pg_archivecleanup utility is a useful tool for managing archive log files.

 $ find /home/postgres/archives -mtime +3d -exec rm -f {} \;